-7. ASSET RETIREMENT OBLIGATIONS
+NOTE 7.
+ASSET RETIREMENT OBLIGATIONS

-During 2007, the Company drilled four wells on its Peace River Properties.
+During 2007, the Company drilled four wells on its Peace River Property.
 Total future asset retirement obligations were estimated by management based on the Company's working interest in its wells and facilities, estimated costs to remediate, reclaim and abandon the wells and facilities and the estimated timing of the costs to be incurred in future periods.
-The Company has estimated the net present value of its total asset retirement obligations to be approximately \$138,724 and \$128,301 at December 31, 2016 and 2015, respectively, based on an undiscounted total future liability of \$218,226 (CDN\$293,000).
+The Company has estimated the net present value of its total asset retirement obligations to be approximately \$158,783 at December 31, 2018, based on an undiscounted total future liability of \$225,229 (CDN\$293,000).
 These payments are expected to be incurred between 2020 and 2030.
 The Company used a credit adjusted discount rate of 10% per annum and an inflation rate of 2% to calculate the present value of the asset retirement obligation.
-Accretion expense of \$6,559 and \$13,622 during the year ended December 31, 2016 and 2015, respectively, (2015 - \$13,622) has been recorded in the Statements of Operations and Comprehensive Loss.
-The table below summarizes activity within our asset retirement obligation account.
+Accretion expense of \$9,381, \$13,970 and \$6,566 for the years ended December 31, 2018, 2017 and 2016, respectively, has been recorded in the Statements of Operations and Comprehensive Income / (Loss).